Papal consistory

-In the Roman Catholic Church a consistory is a formal meeting of the College of Cardinals called by the pope.
+In the Catholic Church, a consistory is a formal meeting of the College of Cardinals called by the pope.
 There are two kinds of consistories, extraordinary and ordinary.
 An "extraordinary" consistory is held to allow the pope to consult with the entire membership of the College of Cardinals.
-An "ordinary" consistory is ceremonial in nature and attended by cardinals resident in Rome.
-For example, the pope elevates new cardinals to the College at a consistory; Pope Francis has called consistories for ceremonies of canonization.
+An "ordinary" consistory is ceremonial in nature and is normally attended by cardinals resident in Rome.
+For example, the pope elevates new cardinals to the College at a consistory; Pope Francis called consistories for ceremonies of canonization; and Pope Benedict announced his decision to retire in 2013 at a consistory.

 A meeting of the College of Cardinals to elect a new pope is not a consistory, but a conclave.

 History

 The term consistory comes from the con-sistere; "stand together".
 Early popes conferred with their Roman presbytery which included the deacons appointed to oversee different parts of Rome.
 This tradition continued as deacons were replaced with cardinals and those cardinals (from among whom the pope was chosen) continued to meet at the request of successive popes.

 Consistories became an opportunity for the pope to decide matters of state and dispense justice directly, with the support and advice of Roman bishops and those bishops from other regions who happened to be in Rome.
 Pope Leo IV ordered that consistories be held twice weekly.
 Pope John VIII relaxed that edict slightly and an order of twice-monthly consistories.
-With the Gregorian Reform, the Church limited outside influences on the papacy and the selection of popes and the power of cardinals increased.
+With the Gregorian Reform, the Church limited outside influences on the papacy and the selection of popes, and the power of cardinals increased.
 Tradition developed that the pope would use consistories (closer to twice-yearly by the 17th century) to reveal a list of those that were to be elevated to the rank of cardinal.

 Eventually, responsibility for matters of justice was transferred to the Roman Rota and the functions of the Church were transferred to the Roman Curia reducing the need for regular consistories.
 Subsequently, consistories became primarily ceremonial in function.

+Since 2016, Pope Francis summoned fewer consistories of all cardinals than some of his papal predecessors had done.
+Disquiet over the lack of consistories was due to their being one of the few official occasions for future members of a papal conclave to meet and get to know each other.

-Consistory for the creation of cardinals
+Consistories for the creation of cardinals

-At a consistory for the creation of cardinals, the pope creates new cardinals in the presence of a number, if not all, of the cardinals.
-Though the names of the new cardinals have been announced in advance, they only become cardinals at the consistory when the pope formally publishes the decree of elevation, even if the new cardinal is not present.
+At a consistory for the creation of cardinals, the pope creates new cardinals in the presence of a number of, if not all, extant cardinals.
+Though the names of the new cardinals have typically been announced in advance, they only formally become cardinals at the consistory, when the pope formally publishes the decree of elevation, even if the new cardinal is not present.

 New cardinals present are presented with their rings, zucchetto (small skullcaps), and biretta (four-cornered silk hats) by the pope.

 The zucchetto and the biretta are scarlet, the distinctive color of cardinals' vesture.

-At the consistory new cardinals, with certain exceptions, are assigned titular churches in the Diocese of Rome.
+At the consistory, new cardinals, with certain exceptions, are assigned titular churches in the Diocese of Rome.